 Being able to streamline your processes and improve efficiency is a no-brainer.
-It not only leads to improved profitability but also means that when it comes to scaling up your firm i.e. bringing on new clients, you don’t have to make any major changes.
-The zaps can run one time or one hundred times, it makes no difference to them, whereas doing the process manually would need you to bring more people on board to help.
+It leads to improved profitability and means that when it comes to scaling up your firm, i.e., bringing on new clients, you don’t have to make any major changes.
+The zaps can run one time or one hundred times.
+It makes no difference to them, whereas doing the process manually would need you to bring more people on board to help.

 4. Connectivity and a single source of truth

 When you’re using multiple apps for different things in your accounting firm, it can become a real headache having to maintain and update multiple data sources every time something changes.
 With Zapier, because you have these things connected, all you need to do is update the data point in one app, and it will zap through to all of the others, leaving you with a single source of truth for your data.

 Right, time to get down to brass tacks.

 In its simplest form, there are 2 components to every zap.

 (You can add more advanced features like delays & filters but this is the beginner’s guide remember!)

 A trigger is an action that will initiate the zap.
 This could be that a new client is added to your Xero account, or a proposal gets signed electronically, or somebody subscribes to a particular email sequence in your CRM.
 This is the very start of the sequence.